Grumman American AA-1: Safety record

-The original American Aviation AA-1 Yankee developed a poor reputation for safety in its first years of production (1969–71).
-The aircraft was designed purely to fill the role of a personal transportation and touring aircraft and not a trainer, but many of the early production models were purchased by flying schools.
+The original American Aviation AA-1 Yankee was designed to fill the role of a personal transportation and touring aircraft.
+Many of the early production models were purchased by flying schools.
 The appeal of the AA-1 to schools was obvious – compared to the competition, the AA-1 was faster, cost less to purchase and maintain and, most importantly, had more student-appeal with its sliding canopy and fighter-like looks.

 Many of the early school accidents were related to spin-training.
 Once the AA-1 entered a fully developed spin and exceeded three turns, it was usually not recoverable.
 The AA-1 had been spin-tested as part of its certification, but in 1973 the FAA issued Airworthiness Directive 73-13-07 ordering the aircraft placarded against spins.

 The remaining accidents were generally attributed to the AA-1's short endurance (3.3 hours), inability to use short grass strips and high approach speeds (85–90 mph).
 These were all different from the other school aircraft in use in that era and took some adaptation by instructors and students alike.

 Today most of the AA-1s, AA-1As, Bs and Cs are in private hands.
 If the pilot is properly trained on the aircraft and stays within its limitations, data show that it is as safe as any other light aircraft.